samuelgardonis/lrc-damped-oscillations-analysis/README.md

 The observed linear dependence of damping constant on resistance validates the theoretical model of an LRC system.
 The non-zero intercept indicates the presence of parasitic resistance inherent to the inductor, which becomes significant at low external resistance values.

 Deviations from ideal behavior may be attributed to non-ideal components, including dielectric losses in the capacitor and frequency-dependent resistance in the inductor.

+The consistency between experimental data and theoretical prediction supports the validity of the adopted measurement and analysis techniques.

 ## Error Analysis